Add To Favorites

 Do tiny creatures that creep, crawl, buzz, and fly around your head bug you?
 Use Crayola Dry-Erase Markers to demonstrate your insect-elligence.

-At the top of a large dry-erase board, use Crayola Dry-Erase Markers to draw an accurate illustration of a spider and an insect.
+At the top of a large dry-erase board, students use Crayola Dry-Erase Markers to draw an accurate illustration of a spider and an insect.
 Draw a line under the illustrations and a line between them, extending the full length of the board.

 One student at a time pulls a fact from the container and reads it.
 Together, decide whether the statement refers to spiders or insects.
 As each fact is read, write the characteristic or place a tally mark under the appropriate bug.
 Stack the facts into a spider pile and an insect pile.
-When you are finished reading all the facts, the tally mark counts under each bug should match the numbers in each pile.
+When finished reading all the facts, the tally mark counts under each bug should match the numbers in each pile.
 Before you know it, you'll all be bug experts!

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho

 Create a 3-D braille chart simply with Crayola® School Glue, Markers and paper.